 - 1 Open the Group and User Management module. - 2 Open the Tasks tab. - 3 Click User/Group Properties. - 4 Type a group or user account name, or click Advanced selection, and select a group or user. - 5 Click View.
-The Properties for the selected group or user account displays. - NOTE: To open Properties from the Browse tab, select a type of group or user in the Navigation pane, select a group or user in the Objects pane, and select Tools | Properties. -ORi NOTE: Active Directory[®] properties may not always be available and are never available for local groups or users.
-To display Active Directory properties, Administration Tools Pack (adminpak) must be installed on the client computer.

-Click (); double-click a group or user in the Objects pane; or right-click a group or user, and choose Properties.
+The Properties for the selected group or user account displays. - NOTE: To open Properties from the Browse tab, select a type of group or user in the Navigation pane, select a group or user in the Objects pane, and select Tools | Properties. - Click 1; double-click a group or user in the Objects pane; or right-click a group or user, and choose Properties.